 Rules for Creating a Good Cutline

 The easiest and most common mistake when creating a cutline is to let it run on far too long.
 In most cases, the photo accompanies an article or other text, and that text will tell the full story.
 Your job isn't to repeat all that.
 Your job is to cut to the chase.
 So unless the photo is going out as a standalone, you don't have to explain too much.
-The viewer will have the press release, op-ed or other material that goes along with the image, so all he needs is a little context.
+The viewer will have the press release, op-ed, or other material that goes along with the image, so all that's needed is a little context.